syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endtab %}

-You can download the source code of binding the GridComboBoxColumn.ItemsSource  properties sample [here]()

 ## Binding the ItemsSource in ViewModel to the SfComboBox loaded inside the template

-You can bind the any object type collection property to the `SfComboBox.DataSource` property which is loaded inside the [GridTemplateColumn] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) and the value can be assigned setting the BindingContext.
+You can bind the any object type collection property to the `SfComboBox.DataSource` property which is loaded inside the [GridTemplateColumn] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) can also be assigned any value via binding by passing the binding context as the `Source` to the `DataSource` property.

 Refer the below code snippet to bind `SfComboBox.DataSource` property from the viewmodel.
 SfComboBox was loaded inside the the template.